 The states with the most job growth for Adult Education and Literacy Teacher are Georgia, Nebraska, and Nevada.
 Watch out if you plan on working in Wyoming, Connecticut, or Rhode Island.
 These states have the worst job growth for this type of profession.

-Average Adult Education and Literacy Teachers Salary
+Do Adult Education and Literacy Teachers Make A Lot Of Money?

 The average yearly salary of an Adult Education and Literacy Teacher ranges between $32,370 and $89,710.

 Adult Education and Literacy Teachers who work in California, New York, or Connecticut, make the highest salaries.

 How much do Adult Education and Literacy Teachers make in different U.S. states?

 What Tools do Adult Education and Literacy Teachers Use?